Weston A. Price Foundation: Organization

 The president of the foundation is Sally Fallon Morell.
 According to the WAPF, she received a B.A. in English from Stanford University and an M.A. in English from UCLA.

 The foundation has seven board members and numerous honorary board members, most of whom have medical or nutritional qualifications.
 In 2010, its membership numbered 13,000 and was growing at an annual rate of 10%, according to The Washington Post.

 Its main sources of support are the dues and contributions of its members.
 It does not receive funding from the government or the food processing and agribusiness industries.
 It does accept sponsorships, exhibitors and advertising from small companies by invitation, whose products are in line with its principles.
 The sponsors include grass-fed meat and wild fish producers, as well as health product companies.

 A 2004 report published by the foundation stated that it is dedicated to "restoring nutrient-dense foods to the American diet through education, research and activism", and "supports a number of movements that contribute to this objective including accurate nutrition instruction, organic and biodynamic farming, pasture feeding of livestock, community-supported farms, honest and informative labeling, prepared parenting and nurturing therapies."

 Specific goals include establishment of universal access to certified raw milk and a ban on the use of soy in infant formulas.
 The organization actively lobbies in Washington, D.C., on issues such as government dietary guidelines and school lunch programs.

-Publications

-The WAPF publishes a quarterly journal called Wise Traditions in Food, Farming, and the Healing Arts, and an annual shopping guide which lists products made from organic, non-GMO ingredients and prepared using traditional and artisan methods.

 Dietary recommendations

-The foundation's recommendations include the consumption of unprocessed or minimally processed foods including: traditional fats (olive oil, avocado oil, cod liver oil, and animal fats such as lard and tallow, etc.), organic fruits and vegetables, raw dairy products, soured or lacto-fermented dairy and vegetables (such as sauerkraut), whole grains (soaked or soured to neutralize their phytic acid, lectins, and other anti-nutrients), and bone stocks.
+The foundation's recommendations include the consumption of unprocessed or minimally processed foods including: traditional fats (olive oil, cod liver oil, and animal fats such as lard and tallow, etc.), organic fruits and vegetables, raw dairy products, soured or lacto-fermented dairy and vegetables (such as sauerkraut), whole grains (soaked or soured to neutralize their phytic acid, lectins, and other anti-nutrients), and bone stocks.

-WAPF publications regularly speak out against marijuana/ cannabis and other drugs as harmful and addictive.
+WAPF publications regularly speak out against marijuana/cannabis and other drugs as harmful and addictive.